presidentbeef/brat/overview.md

 a ? "is up"
 {% endhighlight %}

-**Important note**: ALL operators are treated equally (except '=', which is part of the syntax and not an operator) and evaluated left to right.
-This means there is *no* such thing as operator precedence, because how would I know what precedence '@' should have for you? _However_, this means that normal mathematical operators are also evaluated left to right and My Dear Aunt Sally is, sadly, left out in the cold.

-Example:

-{% highlight ruby %}
-p 1 + 3 * 4  # 16, not 12
-{% endhighlight %}

 ##  Unary Operators

 Unary operators are like binary operators, except they take no arguments and need to be cuddled up to an expression.
 Otherwise, they are pretty much the same.
-Still working on limiting their rightward reach, however.

 Example: